ArbitrumFoundation/docs/docs/concepts/security-council.md

 ---
 id: security-council
-title: "Security Council: A conceptual overview"
+title: 'Security Council: A conceptual overview'
 sidebar_label: Security Council
 description: Learn about the Security Council, a group of individuals who are responsible for managing the risk of the Arbitrum ecosystem through the selective application of emergency actions.
 dao_author: symbolpunk
 dao_sme: dzgoldman
 ---

-import DraftExpectationsPartial from '@site/docs/partials/_draft-expectations-partial.md';
+import DraftExpectationsPartial from '@site/docs/partials/\_draft-expectations-partial.md';

 <DraftExpectationsPartial />